 10. Don’t obsess

 Balance is vital.
 Remember, even though it makes up a good part of your identity and needs a little more care, it’s just another part of your body.
-Once you put hair care in its right place among your priorities (among the important stuff but not a life-or-death kind of thing), then you’d find it easier to actually reach those goals.
+Once you put hair care in its right place among your priorities (among the important stuff but not a life-or-death kind of thing), then you’d find it easier to reach those hair goals.

 It’d be nice if goals could reach themselves.
 But they don’t.
-Once you set your length and volume goals, the next thing is to keep working towards reaching those goals.
+Once you set your length and volume goals, the next thing is to keep working towards reaching those hair goals.
 We’ve highlighted 10 very important steps to follow if you want to reach – and maybe even surpass your goal by year’s end.
 But there are a few things you might do along the way that could stop you from reaching your hair goals.
 We already talked about them here, take a look.